rory81/growing_funds/README.md

 To increase the word of mouth the user has the ability to share the link of a certain project on all kinds of social media.

 Secondly, the user has personal interests and wants to easily find projects that fit their personal interests.
-Therefore, the projects are categorised by set categories and these categories are displayed on every page throughout the site.
+Therefore, the projects are categorised by set categories and these categories are displayed on every page throughout the site (by putting the categories in a contexts.py).
 When a user selects a certain category a table with all the projects is displayed.
 The table has pagination showing 2 projects by default, but has an option to select 5, 10, 25 or 50 projects per page.
 If the user has a (part of the) name of an interesting project it can use the searchbar in the table to look for it in this particular genre.